philippebarbosa/mountCSS/README.md

 ---
 All the library is in the `scss/`folder.
 You need to compile `style.scss` into a valid .css file (A basic Gruntfile is included in this repository that provide a simple autoprefixing and compile.).

-Start by customizing the `_variables.scss' and extend the structure depending on your project.
+Start by customizing the `_variables.scss` and extend the structure depending on your project.

 ** PLEASE NOTE THAT THE WHOLE LIBRARY IS UNPREFIXED, YOU'LL NEED TO USE AUTOPREFIXR OR POSTCSS TO PROVIDE THE PREFIX ON THE COMPILED VERSION **